 Tips & notes

-- Adjusting the batter: If too thin, add 1 tablespoon of cornstarch at a time.
-If too thick, add 1 tablespoon of cold club soda until you reach desired consistency.
+- Adjust the batter consistency: If too thin, add 1 tablespoon of cornstarch at a time; if too thick, add 1 tablespoon of cold liquid until the desired consistency.

 Would love to have your recipe book